-FractureCSP (Common Scattering Point) – technology of processing and interpretation of the standard seismic data to identify zones of fracturing allocated from the total wave field scattered waves.
+FractureCSP (Common Scattering Point) – technology of processing and interpretation the standard seismic data to identify fractured zones by extracted scattered waves.

 The essence of innovation

-Specialists of the company “Технологии обратных задач” repeatedly participated in international exhibitions and conferences.
+Specialists of the “Technology of inverse problems” company have participated in international exhibitions and conferences.

-- The accuracy of prediction of fracturing technology Fracture-CSP over 80%.
+- The accuracy of fractured reservoir forecast exceeds 80%.

 The results achieved

-- To date treated more than 15 000 linear km of seismic profiles 2D and 5,000 sq km of 3D seismic on 40 fields.
+- Today processed more than 15000 km of 2D and 6000 square kilometers of 3D seismic data on 50 fields.

-- Clients – the world’s largest oil and gas company.
+- Customers – the world’s largest oil and gas companies.